EC 228 – Econometric Methods (Fall 2019)

 - If you decide not to take the optional final exam, each mid-term exam counts for 37.5% of your course grade.

 You must commit to taking the final exam at the time you pick up that exam.
-To allow you to make a fully informed decision about whether or not to take the (optional) final exam, conditional course grades, which assume that you are not taking the final exam, will be posted to Canvas as quickly as possible.
+To allow you to make a fully informed decision about whether or not to take the (optional) final exam, conditional course grades, which assume that you are not taking the final exam, will be posted to Canvas as quickly as possible after the end of classes.

 There are no make-up exams in this course.
 If you miss either mid-term exam, then you must take the final exam (exam weights will be adjusted proportionately).